Texas waterfall hikes

 Turner Falls in Davis, Oklahoma

-While technically outside of Texas, Turner Falls is a popular destination for many Texans looking for an impressive waterfall experience, and I felt it had to be included as a relatively short drive from Dallas.
+While technically outside of Texas, Turner Falls is a popular waterfall trip for many Texans, and I included it because it is a relatively short drive from Dallas.
 As the largest waterfall in Oklahoma, it cascades 77 feet into a natural swimming pool, making it a favorite spot for both relaxation and recreation.

 The surrounding area, part of the Arbuckle Mountains, offers hiking trails, caves, and campsites, allowing visitors to immerse themselves in the beauty of the great outdoors.
 With its breathtaking views and plethora of activities, Turner Falls is a must-visit for anyone craving an adventure in nature.